The Human Bridge: A Call to Integration

 Why I am not exactly an Architect, nor an Engineer but more of a Gardener by avocation

-You might loosely say I'm an architect-engineer of the invisible, but in my avocation I'm more of a gardener.
-I do not build systems to monetize your soul; I cultivate the philosophical and experiential soil so your own connection with intelligible geometry can grow organically.
 Like the carved stones (below) found in the hands of Neolithic hunters and gatherers, the "Platonic" patterns were already discovered, millennia before Plato claimed credit for their invention.
-My job is to help you recognize these types of things (the fact that math is discovered not invented, for one) , and have that recognition draw forth something deep from within, yearning to germinate into the visible world."
+My job is to help you recognize these types of things (the fact that math is discovered not invented, for one), and have that very recognition draw forth something deep from within you, yearning to break free and germinate into the visible world, that direct connection between the intelligible and soul domains made manifest by the multivalent experience of qualitative geometry."

 —Scott Randolph Onstott